-- It was possible for corrupt journal files generated by an earlier version of named to cause problems after an upgrade.
+- If zone journal files written by BIND 9.16.11 or earlier were present when BIND was upgraded to BIND 9.17.11 or BIND 9.17.12, the zone file for that zone could have been inadvertently rewritten with the current zone contents.
+This caused the original zone file structure (e.g. comments, \$INCLUDE directives) to be lost, although the zone data itself was preserved.
+[GL #2623] - It was possible for corrupt journal files generated by an earlier version of named to cause problems after an upgrade.
 This has been fixed.
 [GL #2670] - TTL values in cache dumps were reported incorrectly when stale-cache-enable was set to yes.
 This has been fixed.
 [GL #389] [GL #2289] - A deadlock could occur when multiple rndc addzone, rndc delzone, and/or rndc modzone commands were invoked simultaneously for different zones.
 This has been fixed.
-[GL #2626] - named and named-checkconf did not report an error when multiple zones with the dnssec-policy option set were using the same zone file.
+[GL #2626] - inline-signing was incorrectly described as being inherited from the options/view levels and was incorrectly accepted at those levels without effect.
+This has been fixed; named.conf files with inline-signing at those levels no longer load.
+[GL #2536] - named and named-checkconf did not report an error when multiple zones with the dnssec-policy option set were using the same zone file.
 This has been fixed.
 [GL #2603] - If dnssec-policy was active and a private key file was temporarily offline during a rekey event, named could incorrectly introduce replacement keys and break a signed zone.
 This has been fixed.
 [GL #2596] - When generating zone signing keys, KASP now also checks for key ID conflicts among newly created keys, rather than just between new and existing ones.
 [GL #2628]

-- A malformed incoming IXFR transfer could trigger an assertion failure in named, causing it to quit abnormally.
-(CVE-2021-25214) - ISC would like to thank Greg Kuechle of SaskTel for bringing this vulnerability to our attention.
-[GL #2467] - named crashed when a DNAME record placed in the ANSWER section during DNAME chasing turned out to be the final answer to a client query.
-(CVE-2021-25215) - ISC would like to thank Siva Kakarla for bringing this vulnerability to our attention.
-[GL #2540] - When a server's configuration set the tkey-gssapi-keytab or tkey-gssapi-credential option, a specially crafted GSS-TSIG query could cause a buffer overflow in the ISC implementation of SPNEGO (a protocol enabling negotiation of the security mechanism used for GSSAPI authentication).
-This flaw could be exploited to crash named binaries compiled for 64-bit platforms, and could enable remote code execution when named was compiled for 32-bit platforms.
-(CVE-2021-25216) - This vulnerability was reported to us as ZDI-CAN-13347 by Trend Micro Zero Day Initiative.
-[GL #2604]
+• A malformed incoming IXFR transfer could trigger an assertion failure in named, causing it to quit abnormally.
+(CVE-2021-25214)

+ISC would like to thank Greg Kuechle of SaskTel for bringing this vulnerability to our attention.
+[GL #2467]

+• named crashed when a DNAME record placed in the ANSWER section during DNAME chasing turned out to be the final answer to a client query.
+(CVE-2021-25215)

+ISC would like to thank Siva Kakarla for bringing this vulnerability to our attention.
+[GL #2540]

 - The ISC implementation of SPNEGO was removed from BIND 9 source code.
 Instead, BIND 9 now always uses the SPNEGO implementation provided by the system GSSAPI library when it is built with GSSAPI support.
 All major contemporary Kerberos/GSSAPI libraries contain an implementation of the SPNEGO mechanism.
+This change was introduced in BIND 9.17.2, but it was not included in the release notes at the time.
 [GL #2607] - The default value for the stale-answer-client-timeout option was changed from 1800 (ms) to off.
 The default value may be changed again in future releases as this feature matures.
 [GL #2608]